Notable Alumni

 Harold G. Strait - A state highway is named after this prominent resident of Mansfield, Pennsylvania.

-Frank E. Welles - This Founding Father was a prominent professor at SUNY Geneseo and former Superintendent of the Utica City School District.
+Frank E. Welles - This Founding Father was a prominent professor at SUNY Geneseo and former Utica City School District Superintendent.